jonnylee777/Optimal-ish-2048/experiment_results.md

 | **Second-largest tile reached 8,192** | **127** | **83.6%** |
 | Completed a second 16,384 | 4 | 2.6% |

-**The agent completes the rebuild.** In 84 percent of games it arrives one merge away from a second 16,384 and then fails to finish.
+**The agent completes the rebuild:** In 84 percent of games it arrives one merge away from a second 16,384 and then fails to finish.
 That is a different problem requiring a different fix.